uzeuze/todo-app-tutorial/README.md

 }
 ```

-Run the app in development mode with 'npm start' command.
-Open http://localhost:3000 to view it in the browser.
+Run the app in development mode with `npm start` command.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.